bkper/exchange-bot/README.md

 - ```exc_code```: The book (currency) exchange code.
 - ```exc_amount```: The amount for that transaction, in the specified exchange code.

-This is specially useful for remitences, when fees and spread will be processed later on gain/loss adjustments.
+This is specially useful for remitences, when fees and spread will be processed later on gain/loss updates.

 Example: